AbhinavSharma07/AI-Tutor/README.md

 </div>

 ## Getting Started
-1. **Launch the App**: Access [AI-Tutor on Streamlit](https://aitutor-gawywv3h6qfwzzvikfzkpl.streamlit.app/).
-2. **API Configuration**: Input your OpenAI API Key in the designated field.
+1. **API Configuration**: Input your OpenAI API Key in the designated field.
-3. **Material Upload**: Upload relevant course documents to customize the tutoring experience.
+2. **Material Upload**: Upload relevant course documents to customize the tutoring experience.
-4. **Engage with the AI**: Start asking questions and receive personalized answers.
+3. **Engage with the AI**: Start asking questions and receive personalized answers.
-5. **Transcript Download**: Save the Q&A session as an HTML file for future reference.
+4. **Transcript Download**: Save the Q&A session as an HTML file for future reference.

 ## Key Benefits
 - **Personalized Learning**: AI-Tutor's tailored responses make learning more effective and engaging.